uptonking/note4yaoo/lib-db-model-eav-community-triple.md

 - The last company I worked at made an application that used the Entity-Attribute-Value pattern in the database.
 The stated reason was to be dynamic, so we didn't have to worry about adding new columns and the associated downtime (assuming the DB got huge, which of course it would because this app would surely be a huge success).
 We had that problem on our main app (with 10s of millions of rows) where adding a column was always tricky, so I think management over-corrected.
 The other supposed win was that since the model didn't change, the code didn't need to be updated.
   - The data that was being stored fit into the relational model pretty well.
 But thanks to E. A. V. it was very difficult to query.
 The kinds of questions we often looked at (how many records from this zip code) would have been trivial without the E. A. V. Today you might use a NoSQL database (which were just starting to get noticed at the time), but in reality it fit into MySQL just fine.
 - The real sad part is, we never used that functionality in the 2-3 years after it was developed while I was there.
 The app wasn't big enough for adding columns to take much time at all.
 All that "flexibility" we needed?
 We didn't use it, because it would have taken additional time to implement the additional front-ends and update the other backend systems.

+- Wordpress uses the EAV db pattern too (have a look at the `wp_options` and `wp_meta` tables).
+  - Of course, Magento and Wordpress use it in fundamentally different ways
+- Squiz's Matrix (open-source CMS) also uses an EAV model.

 - ## [EAV is considered an antipattern. | Hacker News](https://news.ycombinator.com/item?id=24049559)
 - I've been working on a project using schema.org objects (100's of types of objects) in postgres in a graph/tree like structure.
 While structured the objects are not consistent enough for me to want separate schemas for them.
 Using JSONb in postgres allows me to index separate fields within the JSON while still having all the objects in a single graph.